Find out how eating disorders are diagnosed, the pitfalls you can guard against, and get tips on how to get expert care without delay.

 I also needed to know that the doctor wouldn’t make unhelpful comments in front of my daughter.
 I needn’t have worried, but I believe it’s a valid precaution.
 I’ve heard of clinicians saying, ‘You’re nice and slim!’ or ‘We all need to reduce how much fat we eat,’ or ‘At your age, no one wants their mum or dad telling them what to eat!’
 And the one I really dreaded for my innocent ten-year-old: ‘So, tell me, do you make yourself vomit?
 Has that ever occurred to you?’

 If you do consult on your own, you’ll probably need to return to get your child’s health checked.
 If your child doesn’t already know his weight, I recommend that you to keep it that way.
 Ask for your kid to stand on the scales facing backwards.
 Later, when you speak to a specialist, you can discuss whether to go for open or blind weighing, but for now, your life will be much, much easier if your child doesn’t make today’s weight his upper limit.

 “My daughter’s issue was that she couldn’t eat.
 She didn’t even think about her weight before people started weighing her and commenting on weight loss.
 After that, every time she learned she’d put on a fraction of a pound, it was extra hard to feed her.
 We had to insist on blind weighing.”

 While you’re waiting for a diagnosis

-My own experience was good, and yours may be just as smooth.
-If you are less lucky, I hope that this book helps you to network, to get help, and to keep pushing.
-At the same time, there is much you can do for your child right now.
+Even when the ‘system’ is less than ideal, there is much you can do for your child right now.
 You can get a head start and begin your part of the treatment.